How do we arrive at our conclusions for our ranking of England's top 100 courses? Dan Murphy explains the criteria

 How much better is the best hole than the least best hole?
 Do all the holes feel like they belong on the same course?
-(10)

 Is the golfer’s ability to play a variety of shots with each club in the bag duly rewarded?
-Does the course become predictable?
-(10)
+(40 marks)

 Courses who chose not be included

-Each politely advised us that they did not wish to be considered for this top 100, for various reasons.
+They politely advised us that they did not wish to be considered for this top 100, for various reasons.
 We are entirely respectful of their decision and list them here only because you might otherwise have wondered why they do not appear in the list.

-We guaranteed that at least one member of our panel would visit each short-listed course during the 2017 season – specifically between the clocks going forward in March and back again in October.
+We guaranteed that at least one member of our panel would visit each short-listed course during the 2021 season – specifically between the clocks going forward in March and back again in October.
 This enabled us to produce an up-to-date list.